tmolteno/python-necpp/example/README.md

 ## Automatically tuning the monopole

 If we minimize the reflection coefficient, then the performance of the antenna will be optimized.
-This happens when Z_ant == Z0.
 This is a relatively easy optimization.
-We can use matplotlib to plot the reflection coefficient as a function of length, when the base_height of the antenna is fixed.
+We can use matplotlib to plot the reflection coefficient as a function of length, with the base_height of the antenna fixed.

     python impedance_plot.py

+This shows that for short lengths, less than 10 percent of the signal makes it through.
+There is a local minimum that occurs around 1.9m for which around 30 percent of the signal makes it through.